 Subjects of Instruction are:-

+First Year

+2. English.

 Studio Work; Building Construction and Materials; History of Architecture; Mathematics; Mechanics; Physics; Chemistry; Geometry.

+Second Year

 Studio Work; Theory of Architecture; History of Architecture; Building Construction; Building Services I; Theory of Structures; Craftwork.

+Third Year

 Studio Work; Theory of Architecture; Building Construction; Building Services II; Building Materials; Structural Engineering; Craftwork; Surveying and Levelling.

+Fourth Year
-Studio Work; Theory of Architecture;

-Building Construction; Structural Engineering;

-Professional Practice (including Cost

-Controls and Site Management); Interior

-Design (including furniture design); Town

-Planning Theory (including Sociology);
+Studio Work; Theory of Architecture; Building Construction; Structural Engineering; Professional Practice (including Cost Controls and Site Management); Interior Design (including furniture design); Town Planning Theory (including Sociology); Economics.

-Economics.

-Diploma Course in Construction Economics
+where we are a second and the second second

 Fifth Year

 Studio Work; Structural Engineering; Professional Practice; Town Planning (Theory); Specifications and Materials.

-Studio Work includes Architectural Drawing.
-Architectural Design, Building Construction, Drawing, Graphics and in the case of the First Year only, Geometrical Drawing, and in the case of the Fifth Year only Landscape Design.
+Studio Work includes Architectural Drawing Architectural Design, Building Construction, Drawing, Graphics and in the case of the First Year only, Geometrical Drawing, and in the case of the Fifth Year only Landscape Design.

+Fee £50 per annum.

 D/2B.
-Higher Building Technicians' Certificate Course

-A pass level course leading to a Certificate in Building Technology.
-The course is of three years' duration and designed to prepare students for Licentiateship of the Institute of Building and the Building Surveyors' Institute and Technician Membership of the Incorporated Association of Architects and Surveyors
+HIGHER BUILDING TECHNICIANS' CERTIFICATE COURSE A pass level course leading to a Certificate in Building Technology.
+The course is of three years' duration and designed to prepare students for Licentiateship of the Institute of Building and the Building Surveyors' Institute and Technician Membership of the Incorporated Association of Architects and Surveyors.
+Subjects :